MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-content-search-for-targeted-collections.md

 1. Go to [https://protection.office.com](https://protection.office.com).

-2. Sign in to Office 365 using the account and credentials that you used to run the script in Step 1.
+2. Sign in using the account and credentials that you used to run the script in Step 1.

 3. In the left pane of the Security & Compliance Center, click **Search** \> **Content search**, and then click **New** ![Add icon](../media/O365-MDM-CreatePolicy-AddIcon.gif).